Folu22/Foluke-Portfolio/README.md

    * Predicted house prices at Melbourne state capital which is the most populous city of the Australian state of Victoria.
    * Explained each features in the dataset.
    * Performed data cleaning and validation.
-   * Perform Explorative Data Analysis to have a better understanding of the data\
+   * Perform Explorative Data Analysis to have a better understanding of the data.
    * Performed feature engineering
    * Used linear regression, decision tree and random forese=t model to predict the dataset and I choose random forest model because it performed better than others.
    * Used Root Mean Squared Error to evalute the metrics of the models.

 3. **[Dehli Weather Prediction project](https://github.com/Folu22/Foluke-Portfolio/blob/main/house%20price%20prediction.ipynb)**